cksruthi/telomeres-CH/MR/README.md

-This folder contains the R script used for the MR analysis.
+This folder contains the R script used for the Mendelian Randomization (MR) analysis.